BDIFluky/shroobada_beta/docs/stacks/networking/traefik.md

 >
 > <sub>*`$XDG_RUNTIME_DIR` is commonly `/run/user/$UID/`.*</sub>

 Additionally, the Compose file includes a `whoami` container for testing purposes.
 For instance this container allows you to verify the default routing rule provided by the Docker provider.
-For example, if the domain name is `ba.da`, the `whoami` container will be reachable at `whoami.ba.da`.
+For example, if the domain name is `shroo.bada`, the `whoami` container will be reachable at `whoami.shroo.bada`.